For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 How to make even more money as an Uber driver

-Many Uber drivers say they will work as few as 10 hours per week, but note that you will have to work a fair bit more than that for the money to be worthwhile.
+Many Uber drivers say they will work as few as 10 hours per week, but note that you might have to work a fair bit more than that for the money to be worthwhile.

 According to one driver we spoke to, splashing out the extra cash for a flashier car (qualifying you as an Uber Exec driver) is worth it in the long run.